 Some weight gain is a common side-effect.
 Other side-effects are uncommon and are usually mild.
-They include: feeling sick (nausea), mild diarrhoea and constipation.
+They include feeling sick, mild diarrhoea and constipation.
 (See the leaflet that comes in the medicine packet for full details of cautions and possible side-effects.)

 Nateglinide and repaglinide

-Dipeptidyl peptidase 4 inhibitors (also known as incretin enhancers)
+Dipeptidyl peptidase-4 inhibitors (DPP-4) - also known as incretin enhancers

-This group includes linagliptin, saxagliptin, sitagliptin and vildagliptin.
-Dipeptidyl peptidase-4 (DPP4) is a chemical (an enzyme) which breaks down hormones called incretins.
-Incretins are chemicals (hormones) which are produced by the gut (intestine) in response to food.
-These medicines work by reducing your blood glucose level by enhancing the effects of incretins as they prevent DPP4 from working.
+This group includes alogliptin, linagliptin, saxagliptin, sitagliptin and vildagliptin.
+DPP-4 is a chemical (an enzyme) which breaks down hormones called incretins.
+Incretins are chemicals which are produced by the gut (intestine) in response to food.
+These medicines work by reducing your blood glucose level by enhancing the effects of incretins as they prevent DPP-4 from working.
 One of these may be advised in addition to metformin or a sulfonylurea, or even to both of these if your HbA1c level is still high.

 Side-effects are uncommon and are usually mild.
 They may include feeling sick or having wind (flatulence).
 If you take vildagliptin then there is a slight risk of liver damage.
 Therefore, you should have a blood test to check on your liver function before starting it and then at regular intervals.
 (See the leaflet that comes in the medicine packet for full details of cautions and possible side-effects.)

-Commonly called glitazones (eg, pioglitazone), thiazolidinediones lower blood glucose by increasing the sensitivity of your body's cells to insulin (so more glucose is taken into cells for the same amount of insulin in the bloodstream).
-They are not usually used alone, but are an option to take in addition to metformin or a sulfonylurea.
+Pioglitazone is a thiazolidinedione (sometimes called a glitazone).
+Pioglitazone lowers blood glucose by increasing the sensitivity of your body's cells to insulin (so more glucose is taken into cells for the same amount of insulin in the bloodstream).
+They are not usually used alone but are an option to take in addition to metformin or a sulfonylurea.